P4ST4S/AutoScanlate-AI/ai-worker/README.md

 This project uses a combination of state-of-the-art AI models to **Detect**, **Read**, **Translate**, and **Typeset** manga pages locally on your GPU.
 No external APIs, no costs, and complete privacy.

-## 🚀 Key Features (V9)
+## 🚀 Key Features (V10)

 - **⚡ 100% Local & GPU Accelerated**: Powered by llama.cpp and CUDA.
 Optimized for NVIDIA RTX cards (runs entirely in VRAM).
 - **👁️ Smart Detection**: Uses YOLOv8 (fine-tuned on Manga109) to detect speech bubbles.
-  - **New**: Smart Box Merging algorithm to consolidate fragmented vertical text bubbles into single coherent blocks.
+  - Smart Box Merging algorithm to consolidate fragmented vertical text bubbles into single coherent blocks.
 - **📖 Robust OCR**: Utilizes MangaOCR to accurately read vertical and handwritten Japanese text.
 - **🧠 Uncensored Translation**: Integrated with Qwen 2.5 7B (Abliterated) for high-quality, unfiltered translations (supports NSFW, slang, and honorifics).
-  - **New**: Custom "Anti-Thinking" prompt engineering to prevent LLM hallucinations or internal monologues appearing in the final text.
+  - Custom "Anti-Thinking" prompt engineering to prevent LLM hallucinations or internal monologues appearing in the final text.
 - **🎨 Advanced Typesetting**:
-  - **Inpainting**: Whitens bubbles using rounded rectangles with dynamic padding.
+  - **NEW (V10)**: **Intelligent Masked Inpainting** - Uses OpenCV threshold detection and cv2.inpaint to remove ONLY dark text pixels, preserving artwork and backgrounds even when bounding boxes overlap.
   - **Pixel-Perfect Wrapping**: Custom algorithm that measures text width in pixels (not characters) to prevent words from being cut off or overlapping borders.
   - **Sanitization**: Automatically filters unsupported characters (emojis, complex symbols) to prevent font glitches.
 - **📦 Batch Processing**: